jsiriwardhana/CatRescue/README.md

 What is needed
 ------
-1.A Front Page slider
+1. A Front Page slider

-2.About us page
+2. About us page

-3.Contact us page with contact form & google map integration
+3. Contact us page with contact form & google map integration

-4.Cats Profiles page to display all cats that are available for adoption
+4. Cats Profiles page to display all cats that are available for adoption